 (a) Insurance proceeds paid or payable that arise from a casualty loss to property during marriage are characterized in the same manner as the property to which the claim is attributable.

 Tex.
 Fam.
 Code § 3.008(a).
+If one marital estate paid premiums for insurance coverage on property belonging to another marital estate, in all likelihood a reimbursement claim would arise.

 L. Federal Military Insurance

 1. National Service Life Insurance